TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 2/Luke 2.42.md

 ---

-And when he was twelve years old, they went up after the custom of the feast;
+When he was twelve years old, they went up to Jerusalem according to the custom of the feast,